wilfcs/WILF-DSA-Interviews/bit-manipulation.md

 ---
 ## Approach ->
-Start from 0 positions and iterate till the 32nd-bit position if any bit is 1 break the loop and print the index else
+Start from 0 positions and iterate till the 32nd-bit position if any bit is 1 break the loop and print the index.
+Time complexity is O(1) because we are traversing the loop fixed number of times.

 ## Code ->
 ```cpp